 Dr. Streim's research interests include university-school collaboration and science education in urban schools.
 She recently completed a year long project for the Bill and Melinda Gates Foundation in which she documented principles underlying successful university-assisted public schools across the

-Kecia Hayes is the Director of the Teachers College Partnership School Consortium.
-She oversees development of the Consortium, which leverages the resources of the university to support coherent school improvement.
+Kecia Hayes is the Director of REACH (Raising Educational Achievement Coalition of Harlem).
+Kecia Hayes is the Director of REACH (Raising Educational Achievement Coalition of Harlem). t coherent school improvement.
 Dr. Hayes joins the College from the New York State Department of Education,where she implemented a professional development plan and metrics for network teams.
 Prior to that she worked at New Visions for Public Schools where she collaborated with principals in New York City schools to design and implement school improvement strategies to increase student learning outcomes.
 Dr. Hayes has also taught in the Educational Leadership program at Montclair State University.